Campbell Wright

-Biography
+Campbell McRae Wright (born 25 May 2002) is a New Zealand and American biathlete.
+He made his Biathlon World Cup debut in 2021 and represented New Zealand at the 2022 Winter Olympics in Beijing.
+In 2023, he became the first New Zealander and Southern Hemisphere athlete to win a medal in biathlon, after winning the 10 km sprint at the 2023 Junior World Championships.
+In 2025, he became the most decorated American biathelete in a single World Championship, after winning two silver medals in the Sprint and Pursuit in the 2025 Biathlon World Championships in Lenzerheide.

+Early life

-Born in Rotorua on 25 May 2002, Wright is one of four sons of Americans, Scott and Alison Wright, who emigrated to New Zealand in 1993.
+Born in Rotorua on 25 May 2002, Wright is one of four sons of Americans Scott and Alison Wright, who emigrated to New Zealand in 1993.
 Scott Wright, an audiologist, was one of the founders of Bay Audiology New Zealand, and sold his interest in the company in 2009.
-The family moved to the Wānaka area in about 2011.
+One of Campbell's brothers is racing cyclist Paul Wright.
+The family moved to the Wanaka area in 2011.
 Campbell Wright was educated at Mount Aspiring College.

+Career

+2016–2021: Early Career

-Wright began cross-country skiing at Snow Farm when he was 10 years old, and took up biathlon in 2017.
+Wright began cross-country skiing at Snow Farm when he was ten years old and took up biathlon in 2017.
+During his mid-teens he spent the Northern Hemisphere winters based in Canada, racing in age group and club competitions, and in 2017 he won the 21km race at the Merino Muster.
 He competed at the Biathlon Youth World Championships in 2019, 2020 and 2021, with a best result of sixth in the sprint biathlon in 2020.
 He represented New Zealand at the 2020 Winter Youth Olympics, where he was the team's flagbearer at the opening ceremony, finishing fourth in the 7.5 km sprint biathlon and sixth in the 12.5 km individual biathlon events.
 He also competed in three cross-country skiing events at the Winter Youth Olympics.

+2021–2022: Senior Debut

 Wright made his senior international debut at the IBU Cup in January 2021.
 The following month, he was 75th in the 10 km sprint biathlon at the 2021 Biathlon World Championships.
-Later that year, in November, he debuted in the Biathlon World Cup at Östersund, where he placed 40th in the sprint biathlon, becoming the second teenager in Biathlon World Cup history, after Ole Einar Bjørndalen, to score World Cup points.
+Later that year, in November, he debuted in the Biathlon World Cup in Östersund, where he placed 40th in the sprint biathlon, becoming the second teenager in Biathlon World Cup history, after Ole Einar Bjørndalen, to score World Cup points.

-In January 2022, Wright was added to the New Zealand team for the 2022 Winter Olympics in Beijing, and he became the second New Zealander to compete in biathlon at a Winter Olympics.
-In his first event at the Olympics, the 20 km individual, he was the youngest competitor, and finished 32nd in a field of 92 athletes.
+In January 2022, Wright was added to the New Zealand team for the 2022 Winter Olympics in Beijing.
+He became the second New Zealander to compete in biathlon at a Winter Olympics.
+In his first event at the Olympics, the 20 km individual, he was the youngest competitor.
+He finished 32nd in a field of 92 athletes.